ysyk2021/the-power-of-persistence-overcoming-your-weaknesses-and-achieving-success/src/chapter-9-1.md

-Chapter: Using Persistence for Personal and Professional Development
+Using Persistence for Personal and Professional Development
 ====================================================================

 Introduction